 Hume’s chief theoretical innovation is his theory of conventions (see ¶10).
 The example of the rowboat is his primary illustration of this theory.
 He tries to show that the situation of people who lack property rights is structurally similar to that of the two people who want to get across the river and that the system of property rights will be sustained by the same incentives that lead each person to row the boat.

-You can see this pattern in Hobbes’s analysis of anticipatory violence.
-People in the state of nature have to ask themselves whether to attack one another.
+Take, for example, Hobbes’s analysis of anticipatory violence.
+People in the state of nature have to ask themselves whether to attack one another by surprise.
 When they ask that question, according to Hobbes, this is what they will see.
-(As before, the payoffs are row / column).
+(The payoffs are Row/Column).

 If this is the structure of life in the state of nature each person’s best option is to attack and that explains why the state of nature is a state of war.

 As Hobbes sees it, this pattern is pervasive in the state of nature.
 For example, it describes the choice that people in the state of nature have to make when deciding whether to take one another’s material possessions or leave them alone.
 That is why he believes there is no property in the state of nature.
 The only solution, according to Hobbes, is for the state to force people to stay in the southeast box by threatening them with punishment if they should try to leave it.